- Make fee-free cash withdrawals

-The currency in Peru has been the Nuevo Sol since 1991, and has been one of the most stable currencies in Latin America over the past decade.
+The currency in Peru has been the nuevo sol since 1991, and has been one of the most stable currencies in Latin America over the past decade.
 Like many South American countries, cash is the most common form of payment in Peru.
 Learn more about how to take and spend money in Peru below.

-Compare travel cards for Peru
+Low cost travel money options for Peru

 Prepaid travel cards